 “Dustin Walker.”
 I shook his hand.
 In the same instant that I let my thumb run across the back of his hand, he did the same to mine.
 We both tensed and then released each other’s hands and cleared our throats.

-"Anytime you're up for a rematch," he said, holding my gaze with what seemed like an unusual amount of effort for someone who was usually so cocky.
-"You know where to find me."
+“Anytime you’re up for a rematch?”
+He held my gaze with what seemed like an unusual amount of effort for someone who was usually so sure of himself.
+“You know where to find me.”

 I swallowed.
 “I may take you up on that.”